yanghuafang/lcc/docs/Testing.md

 | `--diff` | `debug/<t>.release.post.ll` | Full textual diff of post-opt IR (exact) |
 | `--release` | `debug/<t>.release.ll` | Full diff of final IR, ignoring `target datalayout` / `target triple` |

-Post-opt goldens (`.release.post.ll`) contain no `target datalayout` / `target triple` lines, so the count and `--diff` modes need no filtering.
-That is only about the header: the IR body is still shaped by the host datalayout.
-The `--release` diff uses the final IR (with target lines stripped).
+Post-opt goldens (`.release.post.ll`) contain no `target datalayout` / `target triple` lines, so the count and `--diff` modes need no filtering; the `--release` mode strips those lines from the final IR instead.
+This is only about the header lines — the IR body is still shaped by the host datalayout.
 Any mismatch prints the offending test and exits non-zero:

 ```text
 12.arithmetic                             3        2  CHANGED